-For a detailed report on TWSA and member agency water quality sampling procedures, reporting and analysis please see "DRINKING WATER QUALITY INDICATOR REPORTING OPTIONS FOR THE TAHOE BASIN" at this link:
+For a detailed report on TWSA and member agency water quality sampling procedures, reporting and analysis please see https://162.79.29.162/psw/partnerships/tahoescience/documents/p079 DrinkingWaterQualityIndicatorReporting.pdf

 Urban Water Management Plans (UWMP)

 The State of California Urban Water Management Planning Act (Act) requires each urban water supplier with 3,000 or more connections, or supplies at least 3,000 acre-feet per year (AFY) of water, to submit UWMPs to the California Department of Water Resources (DWR) every five years.
 The UWMP Act requires urban suppliers to report, describe, and evaluate water deliveries and uses, water supply sources, efficient water uses, and demand management measures (DMMs), including implementation schedule and strategy.
 The purpose of developing an UWMP is to evaluate whether a water supplier can meet the water demands of its water customers as projected over a 20 or 25 year period.
 The UWMP Act directs water agencies in carrying out their long-term resource planning responsibilities to ensure adequate water supplies are available to meet existing and future demands.
 This evaluation is accomplished through analysis of current and projected water supply and demand for normal or average conditions, as well as during water shortages.